 Any person or persons jointly or severally aggrieved by a decision of the Historic District Commission shall have the right to appeal that decision to the Zoning Board of Adjustment within thirty (30) days of the decision being rendered.
+Any person or persons jointly or severally aggrieved by a decision of the Code Enforcement Officer and the Deputy Code Enforcement Officer shall have the right to appeal that decision to the Historic District Commission within thirty (30) days of the decision being rendered.

-8.6 Administration, Enforcement and Limitation
+8.6 ADMINISTRATION, ENFORCEMENT AND LIMITATION

-- 8.6.1 These articles shall be administered by the Commission, the Building Inspector, the Town Planning Director and such other lawfully empowered officers of the Town. - 8.6.2 In addition to all others lawfully entitled to enforce these articles, the Historic District Commission is empowered to enforce them in accordance with NH RSA §674:46. - 8.6.3 Nothing in these articles shall be construed to prevent ordinary maintenance or repair of any structure or place within any historic district, nor to prevent the construction, alteration, repair, moving or demolition of any structure under a permit issued by the Building Inspector or other duly delegated authority prior to the establishment of any such district.
+- 8.6.1 These articles shall be administered by the Commission, the Code Enforcement Officer and the Deputy Code Enforcement Officer and such other lawfully empowered officers of the Town. - 8.6.2 In addition to all others lawfully entitled to enforce these articles, the Historic District Commission is empowered to enforce them in accordance with NH RSA §674:46. - 8.6.3 Nothing in these articles shall be construed to prevent ordinary maintenance or repair of any structure or place within any historic district, nor to prevent the construction, alteration, repair, moving or demolition of any structure under a permit issued by the Building Inspector or other duly delegated authority prior to the establishment of any such district.